hutomosaktikartiko/30Days-of-Flutter/CONTRIBUTING.md

 Flutter has given developers a super power to create innovative and creative UIs for Mobile and Desktop both 🦾😎.

-So why don't we create something awesome and contribute to Flutter community and also show the power or height of feasibility for creating beautiful things🤩 and if you want to contribute then you are at the right place☑!!

 Here are the simple steps for contributing to this repo

   - **Fork the repo**